 Based on the examples above, we can posit the role of wuduwāsan as that of genii loci of both boundaries and of wild, uncultivated space.
 Based on comparisons to satyrs, fauni and later depictions of woodwose, the wuduwāsa was likely thought of as hirsute, or bestial in appearance, able to assume the form of various woodland creatures.
 Wuduwāsan were also likely able to change their size at will, or disappear completely, becoming nothing more than a disembodied voice.

 Wuduwāsan were deities associated with fertility, via their associations with Silvanus and the Dionysian procession – a comparison which is suggestive of an unbridled, unpredictable nature.
-As amoral beings concerned more with the well-being of woodland creatures than of men, the wuduwāsa should be approached with prudence.
-While entering into a reciprocal relationship with the local wuduwāsa is likely possible, as is illustrated in fauni and leshy lore, the risks of angering the one may outweigh the potential gains.
+As amoral beings concerned more with the well-being of woodland creatures than of men, the wuduwāsa should be approached with caution.
+While entering into a reciprocal relationship with the local wuduwāsa is likely possible, as is illustrated in fauni and leshy lore, the risks of angering one may outweigh the potential gains.

 If offerings are to be left for wuduwāsan, it may be advisable to stick to those propitiatory sacrifices typically associated with Silvanus, such as: grapes, ears of grain, milk, meat, wine and pork.
 These sacrifices should be left in wild, liminal spaces like caves, grottoes or the hollows of trees – preferably oak or pine.
 Due to the leshy and Silvanus’ role as protectors of cattle, offerings of beef might be ill-advised.